luke-h1/fe-talk-2024/slides.md

 ---
 ## Implementation

+TODO luke - review this section
 There's many ways to implement a feature flag.
-We're going to be looking at two ways
+We're mainly going

 ::a::
 <div v-click="1">